paulzfm/ll1pg/README.md

 # LL1-Parser-Gen

-LL(1) Parser Generator that automatically generate a parser class written in Java which satisfies the context-free grammar (CFG) written as a specification file.
+LL(1) Parser Generator that automatically generates a parser class written in Java which satisfies the context-free grammar (CFG) given as a specification file.
 The parse engine is based on LL(1) parsing technique, from top to bottom.

 LL1-Parser-Gen will become a part of the decaf project for the undergraduate course _Principles of